gwforg/gwf/docs/contributing.rst

 ============

 We appreciate all contributions to *gwf*, not just contributions to the code!
 Think something is missing from the documentation?
+Defined useful snippets for your text editor?
 Add it and submit a pull request!

 Set up a development environment